LoopKit/loopdocs/docs/loop-3/medtrum.md

 ### Alert: Suspended - Hourly Max

 The patch has an internal setting for the maximum amount of total insulin that can be delivered per hour.
-If this is exceeded then the patch indicates an alert and suspends itself.
+If this is exceeded then the patch indicates an alert and suspends insulin delivery.

 * Consider if there might be a cannula issue if your **Max hourly insulin** is reasonable and you do not think you should exceed that amount
     * Remember to include scheduled basal rate, temporary basal rate and any boluses for that hour